Les Lye

 Leslie Ernest Lye (November 18, 1924 – July 21, 2009) was a Canadian actor, comedian, writer, radio personality and announcer and voice artist.
 He was an original cast member and played numerous roles on the children's program You Can't Do That on Television.
 He had a television and radio career spanning over half a century.

 Early life

-Lye was born in Toronto, Ontario and after high school, served a stint in the Canadian Armed Forces, he attended the University of Toronto, earning a Bachelor of Arts degree, and then enrolled in Lorne Greene Academy of Radio Arts.
+Lye was born in Toronto, Ontario and after high school, served a short stint in the Canadian Armed Forces.
+He then attended the University of Toronto, earning a Bachelor of Arts degree, and then enrolled in Lorne Greene Academy of Radio Arts.

 Radio career

 In 1948, he moved to Ottawa, to join Frank Ryan's CFRA talkback team.
 As a radio announcer, Lye worked with the station's popular groups and was also in demand as an emcee at their many live appearances.
 After heading back to Toronto to work for a short time at CKEY, he returned to Ottawa and CFRA with his alter ego, Abercrombie.
 Lye worked with comedian and impersonator Rich Little at the station, and in 1963, they made a comedy album together, called My Fellow Canadians.